-For 2013 and going forward, the platform of choice looks to be Apple.
+- For 2013 and going forward, the platform of choice looks to be Apple.
 However, if you are already on Smashwords, stick with them.
 If not, there's a great option for those of us with Lulu accounts to ship directly to iBookstore with ebooks.
 Of course a person can post to both Apple and B&N direct, but if you can get 3 for the price of 1 with Lulu doing the heavy lifting for you (at a slightly lower royalty) it seems a no-brainer.

-Let me quote from Coker's "Secrets" book, which lays out how a cohesive team approach might work:
+- Let me quote from Coker's "Secrets" book, which lays out how a cohesive team approach might work:

 "In an ideal launch, you’d have a large number of media placements (print media, radio, blogs, advertisements) hitting at the same time.
 You’d provide hyperlinks to your books at the different retailers, so you could get a large number of customers to swarm the retailers in a short period of time.
 This would increase your velocity, which would cause your sales rank to spike, which would lead to greater visibility in the bestseller lists and the also bought lists."Try to involve your fellow authors in cross-promotional launch promotions, especially if you write in similar genres or topics.If your fellow authors can provide you promotional access to their fans, such as in a promotional mailing to your mutual mailing lists, or a guest blog post on their blog, then these fans will spur on the "also-boughts" algorithm so that your book might appear in the "also-boughts" of their book pages (because their fans are now purchasing your books).
 This will also cause your partner authors’ books to start appearing in the "also-boughts" listings of your book pages.
 Such collective promotions are a win-win for you and your author friends.Although it’s helpful to orchestrate that swarm of buying with your initial launch campaign, be sure to also maintain some “rolling thunder” afterward, by which I mean additional media interviews, blog interviews, and proactive promotion effort."Obviously, there's a lot of work to get this all set up.
 But it does lay out a practical approach which is based on Cokers experience and access to raw stats.From this above, you could lay out a marketing checklist - of course you may also want to review Cokers other (free) book on marketing ebooks:

-And I've run way overlong today.
+- And I've run way overlong today.
 You can agree with me that all of us can do more research in this area in order to improve our respective incomes.
 (All of these curations are my research for an over-due book - but that's just my excuse...)

 So let's leave this with our Twitter-verse reviews:

-(Again, caveat emptor - I saw tons of "tweople" simply pushing the same [identically-worded] product pitch for services...)
+- (Again, caveat emptor - I saw tons of "tweople" simply pushing the same [identically-worded] product pitch for services...)